Land Stewardship Project

 During an LSP Soil Health Hub meeting this summer, Nikki Meyer led a discussion about the financial ramifications of buying farmland (pictured) she currently rents for grazing.
 “I can’t cash flow it, but never say never,” she said.

-She delivered on that promise — the journey ended in a grass-covered valley bisected by a small stream and bordered by more trees.
+She delivered on that promise — the journey ended in a grass-covered valley split up the middle by a small stream and bordered by more trees.
 A yellow warbler, a song sparrow, and blue-gray gnatcatcher were singing.
 As if on cue, an eagle lifted itself from a massive nest on one side of the valley and soared overhead.
 But Meyer didn’t bring these beef, sheep, dairy, and crop farmers down to this piece of paradise just to admire the view.
 She’s currently renting the pasture in this valley as part of her adaptive rotational grazing enterprise, which supports a 50-head cow-calf herd.
 The land is adjacent to the roughly 200 acres she and her husband, Cody, own and raise corn and soybeans on, along with the cattle.
 She’d like to buy this parcel or at least part of it — it’s 150 acres in total — but the owner is asking over $8,000 per acre for it, and she’s having difficulty figuring out how to justify such an investment.

 “I can’t cash flow it, but never say never,” Meyer, who is 32, said to the gathered farmers.
 “So how do I own this?”